nainisha-b/slash/README.md

   - **Ebay SDK Documentation**: [Ebay SDK Documentation](https://developer.ebay.com/support/kb-article?KBid=84)

 - **saveCart**:
-   This is a decorator in Flask that associates the following function with the specified URL endpoint ("/api/saveCart") and HTTP method (POST). @app refers to the Flask application instance and specifies the save_cart function to handle these requests.
+   It is associates the following function with the specified URL endpoint ("/api/saveCart") and HTTP method (POST) that specifies the save_cart function to handle these requests.

  - **getAllItems**:
-   This is a decorator in Flask that associates the following function with the specified URL endpoint ("/api/getAllItems") and HTTP method (GET). @app refers to the Flask application instance.
-So, when a client makes a GET request to "/api/getAllItems," the get_all_items function is called, and it returns a JSON response with a list of items.
+   It associates the following function with the specified URL endpoint ("/api/getAllItems") and HTTP method (GET).
+So, when a client makes a GET request to
+   "/api/getAllItems," the get_all_items function is called, and it returns a JSON response with a list of  items.

    Please refer to these API documentation links for details on how to use them in our project.